jordan-evens/firestarr-tbd/GIS/README.md

 ## Step 5: Run grids/make_grids.py

-This should generate the rasters that are required for FireSTARR to work
+This should generate the rasters that are required for TBD to work

 ## Step 6: Place the grids in ../100m/default

-This will make the grids the default grids used for the FireSTARR simulations.
+This will make the grids the default grids used for the TBD simulations.
 Otherwise, place them in ../100m/{YEAR} to have them be used for simulations occurring during a certain year.